 Ready to check out what I saw?

 San Dieguito Lagoon Restoration Project

-At the beginning of the trail, I came upon this informative sign pointing out all of the restorations that have been done here.
+At the beginning of the Trail, I found this informative sign pointing out all the restorations done here.

 Did you know that the San Dieguito watershed is the largest in San Diego County?
 Remember, the river itself is 23.8 miles long!